Vedat Demir: 2016–17 Turkish purges

 Demir has been an outspoken critic of the recent authoritarianism of the Turkish government, using his newspaper columns and television appearances to affirm democratic values, human rights, and rule of law.
 In 2015, a group of Turkish intellectuals, including Prof. Demir, started a petition campaign titled “Silence the Guns” calling for a reconciliation between the Turkish government and the Kurdish militants to end the ongoing civil war in Eastern Turkey.
 As a reaction to the government's seizure of critical newspapers and television stations in Turkey, Demir raised his voice in defense of press freedom and started writing at Yarına Bakış.
 In his columns he has also been a fierce defender of academic freedom.

-On July 20, 2016, Professor Demir along with 95 colleagues at Istanbul University, were suspended from their academic positions.

-In retaliation for his expression of academic opinions and journalistic activities, on July 24, Turkish police took Demir into custody, searched both house and office, and detained him without stating charges.
-During this period he was denied contact with his lawyer and family members.
-On August 3, he was formally arrested and jailed on suspicions of being involved in the movement behind the coup d'état attempt in Turkey.
-Demir has denied involvement in the movement, and publicly denounced the July 15 coup attempt in his column.
+In retaliation for his expression of academic opinions and journalistic activities, on July 20, 2016, Professor Demir along with 95 colleagues at Istanbul University, were suspended from their academic positions.
+On August 3, he was arrested and jailed.
 As the State Department noted in its 2016 human rights report, thousands of Turkish academics and journalists were arrested after the attempted coup with fabricated evidence and little clarity on the charges.

 On September 1, 2016, Demir was formally dismissed from his duties at Istanbul University with a state of emergency decree that sacked thousands of academics in Turkish universities.

-Seven months after his arrest, Prof. Demir was released from prison under judicial supervision with 5 other academics on February 14, 2017.
+Seven months after his arrest, Prof. Demir was released from prison under judicial supervision on February 14, 2017.

-The Istanbul 14th High Criminal Court sentenced Vedat Demir to 6 years and 8 months in prison on charges of organizational membership on November 30, 2020.
-However, the Court of Cassation's 3rd Criminal Chamber overturned this decision, ruling that journalistic activities cannot be considered criminal.
-The court also determined that Demir did not meet the criteria required for the charge of organizational membership.

-Prof. Demir is currently serving as an Einstein Guest Researcher in the Department of International Communication, within the Faculty of Political and Social Sciences at Freie Universität Berlin, Germany.
-His academic career focuses especially on political communication, media ethics, public diplomacy, and the relationship between media and politics.
+The European Court of Human Rights (ECHR) ruled on June 25, 2024, that Demir's detention constituted a violation of his rights, condemning Turkey.
+After a trial lasting approximately nine years, on February 6, 2025, the Istanbul 14th High Criminal Court acquitted Demir.